rahul-deshmukhpatil/Notes-and-Docs/c++/modern-cpp-features/one_README.md

 - [selection statements with initializer](#selection-statements-with-initializer)
-if and switch can embed local variable declaration statements in the condition
+if and switch can embed local variable declaration statements in the condition so that scope of the embeded variables remains inside if-else and switch code blocks

 ```c++
 	if (auto p = 10; a) {...}